 Perhaps you’re one of those svelte people who understand that last paragraph.
 If that’s the case, you may want to head over to Lending Club and request your own API access so as to build your own rig.
 Some have done this over at the Lend Academy forum.
 A few of the statistically-gifted have even built rigs that submit orders using their own algorithm/credit-model, giving them an even better opportunity for arbitrage.
 But for the rest of us, there are actually a large number of third-party sites out there that allow high-speed investing with simple filtering.

-Here are the three sites that I am aware of, though there may be others:
+Here are the two sites that I am aware of, though there may be others:

 I have not used these sites for my own investing, but I know many have found them to be of great use (see PSL’s videos).
 By setting up an account on these sites, you are able to have (nearly) the same high-speed setup as big-dollar API investors.